Identification of quantum entanglement with Siamese convolutional neural networks and semi-supervised learning: Appendix

 In order to correctly evaluate the model, apart from the training sets, the validation and test sets were also created.
-The validation set is generated with the same distribution as the verified training set but with reduced number of examples, i.e. 10\% meaning 33~000 states generated.
-Next, we defined two test datasets for pure and mixed states separately.
-The former consists of 15~000 separable states, (separable circuits and Kronecker product of single qubit states), and 15~000 entangled states (random circuits and sampling from Haar measure).
+The first validation set is generated with the same distribution as the verified training set but with a reduced number of examples, i.e. 10\% meaning 56~000 states generated.
+The second one consists of 10~000 $2 \otimes 2^{N-1}$ dimensional PPTES states \cite{tu2012}.
+Next, we define two test datasets for pure and mixed states separately.
+The former consists of 15~000 separable states, (separable circuits and Kronecker product of single-qubit states), and 15~000 entangled states (random circuits and sampling from Haar measure).
 The latter contains 20~000 separable states (mixture of separable circuits and Kronecker product), and 20~000 entangled containing NPT states only, generated both from the definition (Eq.~\ref{eq:mixed_def}) and using partial trace (Eq.~\ref{eq:mixed_tr}).
-One important note is that while for the training and validation sets the maximal number of pure states $d$ included in the mixture (Eq.~\ref{eq:mixed_def}) is set to $2^{N}$, it is no longer true for test sets.
-As for them, in order to properly capture the behaviour of PPT/NPT transition in the regime of $d$, which will be analyzed in the next section, let us explicitly set the maximal values of $d$ to 30, 70 and 190 respectively for 3, 4 and 5-qubit systems.
-Such border values guarantee that at least 10\% of states, generated from the mixture of fully-entangled pure states, are NPT (see Figs.~Figs.~\ref{fig:3q_converge} and \ref{fig:4q_converge}).